YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-22-destiny-neuroscience.markdown

 First, I took my real psychology class in UCSD with Professor Angela.
 Though I later withdrew from the course due to time conflicts, I realized that psychology is not what I thought it talked about.
 I wanted something deeper and more intuitive.

+While in the bookstore, I noticed a book by V. S. Ramachandran _Phantoms In The Brain_.
+I borrowed from the library _The Man Who Mistook His Wife for a Hat and Other Clinical Tales_.

 I remembered that one day we sat together for a short ride on the school bus and he said he was working on neural engineering projects.

 Then during my last at UCSD, I audit a course on the psychology of consciousness.
 It was a very interesting introduction to the foundation of neuroscience.